phanect/eslint-stylistic/packages/eslint-plugin-js/rules/indent/README.md

 - `"flatTernaryExpressions": true` (`false` by default) requires no indentation for ternary expressions which are nested in other ternary expressions.
 - `"offsetTernaryExpressions": true` (`false` by default) requires indentation for values of ternary expressions.
 - `"ignoreComments"` (default: false) can be used when comments do not need to be aligned with nodes on the previous or next line.
+- `"fallback"` is only used when the indent size is `"editorconfig"`.
+If your project does not have .editorconfig file, the value set here is used.
+Useful for sharable configs which may be used in the both projects with and without .editorconfig.
+If both `indent_style` / `indent_size` in .editorconfig nor `"fallback"` in this rule are not set, ESLint would raise an error.

 Level of indentation denotes the multiple of the indent specified.
 Example: